DhinaSGit/TestVagrant/README.md

 Instructions of execution:

-Pull the project from Git & integrate in IDE
+* Pull the project from Git & integrate in IDE
-Open MovieDetails.java from com.MovieDetails and Right click and Run as TestNG For parallel execution remove the priority keyword from the @Test annotation and Right click on testng.xml file and Run as TestNG Suite
+* Open MovieDetails.java from com.MovieDetails and Right click and Run as TestNG
+* For parallel execution remove the priority keyword from the @Test annotation and Right click on testng.xml file and Run as TestNG Suite
-Logger information of each steps can be found in the Logs folder Screenshots of the Test execution can be found in the Screenshots folder
+* Logger information of each steps can be found in the Logs folder Screenshots of the Test execution can be found in the Screenshots folder

-**CONTENTS ARE IN MASTER BRANCH
-**Note:View as RAW for project content expantions